 - Remote work advantage: Many Paris-based companies now accept remote workers in Marseille (3h by TGV)

-This is Marseille's biggest advantage over Paris — 300 days of sunshine per year, access to the Calanques (stunning coastal cliffs), and a pace of life that prioritizes enjoyment over hustle.
+This is where Marseille wins.
+300 days of sunshine a year, the Calanques on your doorstep, and a pace of life that puts enjoying yourself ahead of hustling.

 - Climate: Mediterranean — mild winters (10°C avg), hot summers (28°C avg).
 Paris: Continental with grey winters.